sronen/pnlp-final-project/datasets/wikipedia_bio_lists/readme.txt

 	b) spanish_and_english_bios.tsv.zip: only people with articles in English and Spanish (~120k on 12/25/2012)

+Instructions:
-To run, copy person_wiki.tsv to the same folder as find_wiki_langlinks.py and wiki_article_meta.py.
-These can be found in retrieve/.
+1) Copy person_wiki.tsv to the same folder as find_wiki_langlinks.py
+and wiki_article_meta.py.
+These are found in retrieve/.
+2) Run find_wiki_langlinks.py.
+Output is a tab-then-||-separated file
+with all languages that have an article about the people listed in person_wiki.tsv, and the article names in the respective languages.
+3) Optional: Grep for the languages you want, e.g. "es||" for Spanish.
+Will speed up the next script.
+4) Run filter_specified_languages.py on the result.
+Output is a tab-then-||
+separated file containing only the requested languages and article names.